Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions

-Such a reduced exponent is qualitatively compatible with generalized GL models that incorporate non-integer-order differential structures.
+Such a reduced exponent is qualitatively compatible with generalized GL-models that incorporate non-integer-order differential structures.

-For clean elemental superconductors like niobium, coherence lengths on the order of 30--40 nm are typical at intermediate temperatures.
-The value $A=40.76nm\cdot K^{\nu}$ is thus physically reasonable and consistent with known properties of niobium.
+For clean elemental superconductors like niobium, coherence lengths on the order of 30-40 nm are typical at intermediate temperatures.
+The value $A=40.76nm\cdot\text{K}^{\nu}$ is thus physically reasonable and consistent with known properties of niobium.
 It represents the critical amplitude of the coherence length near the critical temperature $T_{c}$.
 Its physical meaning and units depend on how the data was scaled in the fitting process.
 A larger $A$ implies that $\xi(T)$ becomes large faster as $T\to T_{c}$, for a fixed $\nu$.
 This can be influenced by material purity, anisotropy or also electron-phonon coupling strength.